Blog

 1. Elimination

 Elimination refers to the removal of waste products.
 In terms of kidney function, elimination refers to their removal from the bloodstream.
-The blood waste products it eliminates form urine which is then emptied into the bladder for final excretion.
-The kidneys filter approximately up to 200 L or 53 gallons of water from the blood every day![2]
+The kidneys filter the blood, producing urine, which is collected in the bladder for excretion.
+The kidneys filter approximately up to 200 L or 53 gallons of water from the blood every day.

-The main active component of the kidney would be the nephrons, which are responsible for recycling useful waste products and eliminating unnecessary ones.
-Nephrons consist of intricate renal tubes which are designed to recycle metabolites in the blood and excrete the rest.
-Anything that can be recycled is typically sent back to the liver while the rest combines with water to produce urine.
+The main active component of the kidney would be the nephrons, which are responsible for reabsorbing useful substances and eliminating unnecessary ones.
+Nephrons consist of intricate renal tubes, which are designed to recycle metabolites in the blood and excrete the rest.
+Anything that can be recycled is typically sent back to the bloodstream, while the rest combines with water to produce urine.
 This is achieved through selective membrane permeability.
-Mineralocorticoids and certain other substances alter the permeability of the membranes inside nephrons.[3]
+Mineralocorticoids and certain other substances alter the permeability of the membranes inside nephrons.

 Different portions of each nephron are involved in different aspects of elimination.
 Nephrons are anatomically divided into the following sections:

-• Renal Tubules consist of the proximal convoluted tubule, the loop of henle and the distal convoluted tubule.
+• Renal Tubules consist of the proximal convoluted tubule, the loop of Henle, and the distal convoluted tubule, followed by the collecting duct.
 These portions of the nephron further refine elimination and aid in osmoregulation.
-With the exception of the loop of henle, the cells lining these tubes have brush border villi, which participate in extracting any beneficial nutrients from the contents passing through the tubules.
-The efferent arteriole runs parallel to the renal tubules, participating in the exchange of metabolites, minerals and water to ensure adequate elimination.
+As the fluid passes through these tubules, the lining cells help to recover useful substances, such as water, minerals, and nutrients, returning them to the bloodstream.
+The efferent arteriole gives rise to a capillary network apposed to the renal tubules, facilitating the exchange of metabolites, minerals, and water.

 2. Hormone Production

-The kidneys are responsible for generating a small pool of hormones that govern osmosis, blood pressure, electrolyte balance and more.
+The kidneys have important endocrine functions and produce hormones that regulate blood pressure, osmosis, electrolyte balance, and more.
 These hormones include:

-• Erthropoietin Hormone which stimulates the growth and development of red blood cells from stem cells in the bone marrow.
+• Erythropoietin Hormone, which stimulates the growth and development of red blood cells from stem cells in the bone marrow.

 3. Osmoregulation

 Mineral ions govern the movement of fluids in and out of cells, being the master coordinators of osmosis in the body.
-Thus, disturbances in the balance of cellular (internal) and blood (external) mineral concentrations determines how much water the kidneys withhold to maintain osmoregularity.
-Sodium and potassium are the main regulators of water retention.
+Thus, disturbances in the balance of cellular (internal) and blood (external) mineral concentrations determine how much water the kidneys withhold to maintain osmoregularity.
+Sodium is the principal determinant of extracellular fluid volume and water retention, while potassium primarily regulates intracellular fluid balance.
 Water levels are also involved in conserving blood volume, a factor that is intimately linked with cardiovascular function and blood pressure.

 Osmoregulation is further governed by a group of hormones produced at various sites of the body.
 These hormones include:

-• Renin is produced in the kidneys and is required by the renin-angiotensin system to regulate osmosis, blood pressure and blood volume.
-Renin chemically breaks down angiotensinogen, a substance that the liver and kidneys produce in order to create angiotensin.
+• Renin is produced in the kidneys and is required by the renin-angiotensin system to regulate osmosis, blood pressure, and blood volume.
+Renin chemically breaks down angiotensinogen, a substance that is primarily produced by the liver to create angiotensin.
 Other organs can also produce angiotensinogen, suggesting that the rest of the body may also be involved in regulating kidney function and blood pressure.
-It is also possible that this precursor is involved in blood vessel growth, yet evidence is inconclusive[6].
-Renin is triggered in response to lowered renal blood pressure or low sodium levels in the renal tubules.[7]
+It is also possible that this precursor is involved in blood vessel growth, yet evidence is inconclusive.
+Renin is triggered in response to lowered renal blood pressure or low sodium levels in the renal tubules.

 • Angiotensin I and II are created from the interactions of renin and angiotensinogen, a protein made in the liver.
-Renin transforms angiotensinogen into angiotensin I, which is then further converted into angiotensin II by Angiotensin- Converting Enzyme[8].
+Renin transforms angiotensinogen into angiotensin I, which is then further converted into angiotensin II by Angiotensin- Converting Enzyme.
 Angiotensin II constricts blood vessels in order to maintain optimal blood pressure.
-When levels of angiotensin II are high, renin production is low and vice versa.
-Angiotensin II stimulates more blood flow into the kidneys through promoting vasodilation and more sodium absorption via promoting aldosterone production.
-In contrast, the blood vessels outside of the kidney respond to angiontensin II by constricting, resulting in an increase in blood pressure.
-This hormone also binds acts in the hypothalamus to increase the sensation of thirst, as well as water consumption.
+When levels of angiotensin II are high, renin production is low, and vice versa.
+Angiotensin II helps the kidneys maintain filtration by constricting the small vessels leaving the glomerulus and increases sodium reabsorption through aldosterone.
+Elsewhere in the body, it constricts blood vessels, which raises blood pressure.
+This hormone also binds and acts in the hypothalamus to increase the sensation of thirst, as well as water consumption.

 • Aldosterone is an adrenal hormone that is released in response to angiotensin II.
 It works to increase sodium reabsorption by modulating the mineral balance inside the kidneys.
 Aldosterone is known as a mineralocorticoid in this respect.

-Other hormones can also affect kidney function, such as endothelin (a vascular protein) and norepinephrine which promote vasoconstriction and a decrease in the filtration rate.
-Nitric oxide, inflammatory cytokines, neurotransmitters (like dopamine) and histamine serve as vasoconstrictors, increasing the filtration rate.
+Other hormones can also affect kidney function, such as endothelin (a vascular protein) and norepinephrine, which promote vasoconstriction and a decrease in the filtration rate.
+Vasodilators such as nitric oxide, histamine, as well as dopamine acting on renal dopaminergic receptors, can increase renal blood flow, which tends to increase or preserve glomerular filtration rate.
+Inflammatory cytokines also influence renal vascular tone depending on context.

 Bladder

 The bladder is an organ that takes urine from the kidneys via the ureter, storing it until urination is possible.
-The thick membrane of the bladder comprises of three layers of muscle tissue known as the detrusor muscle, which facilitates its functions.
-It also contains two sphincters that sit underneath the organ, connecting the urethra to the bladder.
+The thick membrane of the bladder comprises three layers of muscle tissue known as the detrusor muscle, which facilitates its functions.
+The bladder has two sphincters at its outlet: the internal sphincter and the external sphincter.
+Together, they control the flow of urine into the urethra.

 Bladder Function